Laura Penny Community Impact Award

+Laura Penny Community Impact Award**

-The Women’s Foundation of Southern Arizona is now accepting nominations for the Laura Penny Community Impact Award on Friday, February 8, 2019.
-The 2019 Awardee will be announced in March 2019 and presented at our 2018 Annual Luncheon on April 18, 2018.
-The deadline for nominations is 5 p.m.
-MST on January 5, 2018.
+The Women’s Foundation of Southern Arizona will soon be accepting nominations for the Laura Penny Community Impact Award on Friday, February 8, 2019.
+The 2019 Awardee will be announced in March 2019 and presented at our 2019 Annual Luncheon on April 24, 2019.
+Check back in December 2018 for further details about this opportunity.

 The Laura Penny Community Impact Award annually recognizes a woman leader from Southern Arizona.
 This award focuses on mid-career women, recognizing both their past accomplishments and their potential to create change in the future.
 Do you know such a woman leader who is making a difference in our community?
 A woman in the trenches?
 A woman whose work has positively affected the lives of women and girls?
 Honor her by nominating her for the Laura Penny Community Impact Award, which will be presented at our 2019 Annual Luncheon on April 24, 2019.